yangfh2004/block-time-control/README.md

 Using this framework to simulate the daily block generation and daily average mining difficulty against the actual historical data as shown below.

-The mean error of daily block count is 0.83%.
+The MSE of block count is 2.70 blocks daily.
 ![plot](./charts/bitcoin_blk_sim.png)

-The mean error of daily average difficulty is 0.97%.
+The MSE of difficulty is 2.33%
 ![plot](./charts/bitcoin_diff_sim.png)

 ## Data Source
+The daily hash rate is the sum of hash rate of all major mining pools.
-The Bitcoin hash rate and difficulty data is from: https://coinmetrics.io
+* The Bitcoin hash rate of mining pools and difficulty data is from: https://coinmetrics.io